viet34tqc/notebook/interview.md

 Thay đổi:

-- MAJOR: often refet to 'breaking change', which means the big update and can be incompatible with older version.
+- MAJOR: often refers to 'breaking change', which means the big update and can be incompatible with older version.
 - MINOR: add more functions and compatible with the APIs of current version.
 - PATCH: fix bugs